HomeLatest NewsGovTechDelhi Metro to onboard QR Code technology to drive contactless ticketing mechanism

 Delhi Metro to onboard QR Code technology to drive contactless ticketing mechanism

-Upgrading the technology to pull operations back on track, the plans to introduce contactless ticketing mechanism based on QR codes and other -based methods.
+Upgrading the technology to pull operations back on track, the Rail Corporation plans to introduce contactless ticketing mechanism based on QR codes and other digital payment-based methods.
 The new system will be an upgraded version of the present Automatic Fare Collection System (AFCS).

-The Rail Corporation () is already using the same QR Code based ticketing system at Delhi Metro's airport line.
+The Delhi Metro Rail Corporation (DMRC) is already using the same QR Code based ticketing system at Delhi Metro’s airport line.
 The service is now likely to be introduced at all stations under Delhi Metro.
-The airport Metro also allows the use of the National Common Mobility Card (NCMC), which was launched by Prime Minister Narendra Modi in December last year.
+The airport Metro also allows the use of the National Common Mobility Card (NCMC), which was launched by Prime Minister in December last year.

 “The Delhi Metro the rail network will upgrade its ticketing technology Automatic Fare Collection System to enable the QR Code, EMV (Account-Based Ticketing) and Rupay based open-loop ticketing following the NCMC standard model as specified by MoHUA (Ministry of Housing and Urban Affairs) for interoperability with other operators by use of non-proprietary standards so that the interface is scalable to other networks (transit operator/retail outlets/parking etc.) in Delhi/NCR,” Anup Dayal, executive director, Corporate Communications, DMRC said.